 Just so you know, these obvious signs of current cattle occupancy of said field included numerous cow droppings, clearly munched and trodden on tufts of grass, and recent tractor markings from the farmer.
 So, back to the story, I was marching up to the top of the prominent hill contained within the farmer’s land (disclaimer: he was fine with my visits) and still didn’t see any actual cows.
 I reached the top and, slightly out of breath, began snapping away as I gazed out across a majestic view of the patchwork fields of rural Ireland as they created a green and yellow checkerboard broken up by glistening stone walls.
 The sun shone down warm and bright as it broke up the wispy clouds overhead.

 A sudden noise behind me awoke me from my day dream.
 I turned around slowly and cautiously to discover an entire extended family of cattle staring back at me.
 Now, cows aren’t a huge deal, mind you, just so long as they aren’t feeling protective over calves in the same field with them.
 The issue here, however, was the number of male heifers present as well!
 So I made a quick but not seemingly panicked escape out and over the nearest stone wall and barbed wire fence.

 Morale of the story: Always check that fields are safe to cross through before entering!
 In particular look out for “Beware of Bull” signs, and remember that rams can be dangerous while ewes are generally fine.

 Pack needless weight

 That’s it from this three part series.
 I hope you enjoyed it, learned at least something useful, and had a good laugh in the process.
 You can check out part 1 here and part 2 here.
-If you’d like to hear more examples still, don’t hesitate to leave a comment or Get in Touch with Ourselves at Hillwalk Tours to ask for more.
-I’m fairly certain I could come up with a few more examples for a part 4 if desired!
+If you’d like to hear more examples still, don’t hesitate to leave a comment or Get in Touch with Ourselves at Hillwalk Tours to ask for more or find out more information about hiking in Ireland!